Adopt a prisoner

 Writing for the first time to a complete stranger can be awkward.
 A card with some well wishes, a bit about who you are and asking what you can do to help is often enough.
 Don't expect prisoners to write back.
 Sometimes, the number of letters they can receive/write is restricted, or they just might not be very good a writing back.

 Write on clean paper and don't re-use envelopes.
 Remember a return address, also on the envelope.
 Ask what the prisoner can have sent to them, as this varies from prison to prison.
-Books and pamphlets usually have to be sent from a recognised distributor/bookshop/publisher (ask at a friendly bookshop).
-Also, since the changes in prison rules dating from November 1, 2013, you can no longer send personal items into a prisoner (unless in exceptional circumstances pre-agreed with the prison itself), so tapes, videos, writing pads, zines, toiletries, etc. are no longer accepted.
+Books, pamphlets and magazines usually have to be sent from a recognised distributor/bookshop/publisher (ask at a friendly bookshop).
+However, since the changes in prison rules in England and Wales dating from November 1, 2013, you can no longer send any personal items into a prisoner (unless in exceptional circumstances pre-agreed with the prison itself), so tapes, videos, books, writing pads, zines, toiletries, etc. are no longer accepted.
 However, cheques or postal orders [made out to 'HMP Prison Service', with the prisoner's name and number together with your name on the back], which are credited to the prisoner's individual prison cash account, can be sent in and this can be used by them to buy personal items from the prison canteen (shop).
 Other countries have their own rules, so check with the prisoner themselves before trying to send anything to them - it might be a waste of your money and could, if what you send is considered to be contraband, have adverse effects on the prisoner themselves.

 Some advice on writing to prisoners